lidel/google-music-hotkeys/README.md

       > default: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>0</kbd>, visual hint: <kbd>)</kbd>
       > windows: <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>0</kbd>
 - **[option to customize default shortcuts](#how-to-customize-shortcuts)**
+- works with YouTube Music but also supports Google Podcasts (next/previous jump back/forward within current episode)
 - toolbar button
     - regular click toggles playback
     - context-click shows menu with other playback controls
-- open and pin Google Music if it is not open yet
+- open and pin YouTube Music if it is not open yet
 - try to build a new playlist when one hasn't been loaded yet
 - support for autoplay of bookmarks with `&autoplay=true` parameter